Davidle30/Anitas-kitchen./README.md

 ## Author
-This website is built by Janice Kinyua https://github.com/Davidle30/Anitas-kitchen..git
+This website is built by david leteipa https://github.com/Davidle30/Anitas-kitchen..git

 ## ISSUES
 There are no known issues